-Low testosterone levels in men is a growing problem with few answers.
+Low testosterone levels in men are a growing problem with few answers.

 The chart below really tells the story:

-When many think of the effects of low testosterone, they think of low libido, less overall drive in life, etc. Unfortunately low levels of testosterone may be more than just a lower quality of life problem.
-Low levels of testosterone have been linked to higher incidence of chronic disease.
+When many think of the effects of low testosterone, they think of low libido, less overall drive in life, etc. Unfortunately, low levels of testosterone may be more than just a lower quality of life problem.
+Low levels of testosterone have been linked to a higher incidence of chronic disease.

 A 2018 study published in the Journal Scientific Reports concluded there is a strong link between men's low levels of testosterone and having two or more chronic diseases such as arthritis, high blood pressure, and type 2 diabetes — even in the under-40s.